UST-QuAntiL/Quokka/README.md

 Afterwards, Quokka is available at [http://127.0.0.1:6474/](http://127.0.0.1:6474/)

+## API Documentation

+A description of the API Gateway uniting the Quokka services can be found [here](https://github.com/UST-QuAntiL/Quokka-Gateway).

+It contains references to all connected services.
+Their API specifications and examples are available via Swagger at [http://127.0.0.1:SERVICE-PORT/api/swagger-ui](http://127.0.0.1:SERVICE-PORT/api/swagger-ui).

 ## Running a workflow-based quantum application
 Building a workflow-based quantum application is a multi-step process that starts with setting up the necessary tools for modeling the application.